 While the reduction in inequality between 2005/06 and 2015/16 helped to reduce poverty, the high level of inequality itself diminishes the effect of economic growth on poverty.
 As UK aid (2023) argues, 'poverty in Kenya remains high for its level of GDP per capita', because 'the benefits of growth have been over-concentrated in the upper half of the income distribution'.
 Whereas the incidence of poverty is related to vertical inequality, horizontal inequality in the form of an unequal distribution of income across gender also plays a role.
-Female-headed households are more likely to be poor than male-headed households, but the gender differences in households' probability of being poor diminished somewhat between 2005/06 and 2015/16, whereby literacy level and secondary and university education were major factors in explaining the narrowing of the gender gap in the poverty incidence (Ichwara et al., 2023).
-Approximately a third of the households were female-headed in 2015/16 (KNBS, 2020b: 132).
+Female-headed households are more likely to be poor than male-headed households, but the gender differences in households' probability of being poor diminished somewhat between 2005/06 and 2015/16, whereby literacy level and secondary and university education were major factors in explaining the narrowing of the gender gap in the poverty incidence (Ichwara et al., 2023).14 Approximately a third of the households were female-headed in 2015/16 (KNBS, 2020b: 132).
 A similar proportion was recorded in 2022 (KNBS, 2023c: 13).
 The proportion tended be smaller in the past.
 A higher proportion of female-headed households could mean that in general more households are likely to be poor than in the past.

 Nafula et al. (2020) conducted microsimulation analysis to estimate the pre- and post-COVID-19 incidence of poverty and degree of inequality, by using data of the KIHBS 2015/16, a representative sample from the Population and Housing Census 2019 and the KNBS 2020 Wave 1 and 2 surveys on "Socio-economic Impact of COVID-19 on Households in Kenya".
-Their simulation results suggest that the poverty incidence was 28.9% in 2019 and that it rose to
+Their simulation results suggest that the poverty incidence was 28.9% in 2019 and that it rose to 41.9% in 2020 during the first part of the COVID-19 pandemic (compared to 46.6% in 2005/06 and 36.1% in 2015/16), while the estimated Gini coefficient rose from 39.1 to 40.2 in 2019-2020.
+Nairobi and Mombasa were most heavily affected by the crisis, but still recorded a lower incidence of poverty in 2020 than rural areas and other urban areas.
+The simulated values are different from the above-mentioned actual values based on the Kenya Continuous Household Survey, but the magnitudes of the simulated changes over time are similar to those of the actual changes.

-&lt;sup>12 The authors report a decline in the poverty rates for female-headed households from 39% to 33%, compared to a reduction from 30% to 26% for male-headed households.
+14 The authors report a decline in the poverty rates for female-headed households from 39% to 33%, compared to a reduction from 30% to 26% for male-headed households.